krzysztof-tys/tweak-your-system/README.md

 Effortless, one button life tracker &amp; planning tool to help you set systems for inevitable success.

-## What is this?
-There are countless paths to every goal.
-What works for me doesn't have to work for you.
-There's no golden rule for achievements.
-There's no one right way.

 This app is **a tool**.

 🔨 A tool **to use** not a tool that uses you.